top of page

 April 2025

-• Internally begin to verify and update each of the 4,000 site listings currently on the app.
+• Internally began to verify and update each of the 4,000 site listings currently on the app.

-• Internally begin to create or update all files needed to support app data.
+• Internally began to create or update all files needed to support app data.

-• Seek volunteers or contracted labour according to available funds to complete data verification requirements for app release.
+• Began to look for volunteers or contracted labour according to available funds to complete data verification requirements for app release.
 A trained volunteer pool is available from former volunteers.

-• Sheila to speak at Two Hills Tourism Conference & Trade Show April 30.
+• Sheila spoke about rural tourism at the Two Hills Tourism Conference & Trade Show April 30.

 May 2025